SaiyamTuteja/Faculty_Evaluation_System/Readme.md

 ## 🤝How to Contribute

-If you think that you can add a new feature or want to fix a bug, we invite you to contribute to **Faculty Evaluation System ** and make this project better.
+If you think that you can add a new feature or want to fix a bug, we invite you to contribute to **ProfPraisal ** and make this project better.
 <br>To start contributing, follow the below instructions: